 "I think it is down to the fact that somebody else thought that they wanted to lead the group and that has been the main issue," he said.

 "They didn't manage to bring a coup about and they have walked away."

 SNP group leader Brian Collins said the resignations had left the coalition in a state of flux.

-"We are very much back at the drawing board in terms of how we can take the business of council forward," he said.'No mandate'
+"We are very much back at the drawing board in terms of how we can take the business of council forward," he said.